 What can you provide for my kids?

-Plenty.
-We have a fantastic Calvary Kidz (for kids age three to those in sixth grade) and Teen Ministry (for seventh through twelfth grade) that meets on the 1st and 3rd Fridays of the month (during our Family Night) from 7:00-8:00 PM during the fall, winter, and spring.
+We have a fantastic Children’s Sunday School (for kids age four to those in sixth grade) and Teen Sunday School (for seventh through twelfth grade) that meets during the Sunday school hour at 9 AM on Sunday mornings.
 Except for the last Sunday of every month when we encourage families to worship together, we also provide nursery care for both newborns and toddlers during the Worship Service.

 Is your church wheelchair accessible?

 Absolutely.
 On the right side of the church are handicap-marked parking spots.
 Nearby is the ramp for our church’s side entrance.

 What kind of fellowship opportunities does your church provide beyond Sunday morning?

 Not only do we have Church Fellowship once a month immediately after church (where we talk and eat lunch together), but we also have ministries that meet on Tuesday nights, men’s and women’s small groups, and various other ministries that provide rich discipleship and fellowship.
 Check out our ministry page to find out more!